Megan Murphy, LMHC

 Alan Vanell, LMHC

 It is my goal to create a safe relationship that relies on trust, respect, and patience; to compose a pathway that allows for us to insightfully explore your inner thoughts and feelings to bring transformative changes and meaning to your present life.
 I practice from an interpersonal, experiential, and dynamic approach to encourage all feelings and thoughts to be seen, heard, and processed to completion (AEDP).
+I am also trained in EMDR, which is used for processing trauma.
 In conjunction, I utilize various DBT, CBT, and mindfulness skills to help you build your inner resources to cope with daily life stressors, anxiety, depression, and other concerns.